Memory vs Storage: Ultimate Guide 2021

 How to find out memory and storage available on your Windows computer?

-Please press “Ctrl+Shift+Esc” on your Windows machine to open task manager.
-You will be presented with a screen just like below one where you can find out the memory associated with your computer in the “Performance” tab:
+Please press “Ctrl+Shift+Esc” on your Windows machine to open the task manager.
+You will be presented with a screen just like the below one where you can find out the memory associated with your computer in the “Performance” tab: